Hartford Art School

 About the Program

-This model enhances our ability to be a truly international program—from our students, to faculty, to off-premise meeting destinations.
+On-campus learning combined with spring and fall travel enhances our ability to be a truly international program—from our students, to faculty, to off-premise meeting destinations.
 The art world is situated within a global market and our program is designed to access and utilize this enriching perspective.

 Coursework involves a curated blend of darkroom work, bookmaking, history, and independent projects, which culminate in a thesis defense and exhibition.
 Below, you’ll find a few examples of the courses required to complete the photography MFA.